Cinnamon/spoken-hpg-incident/README.md

 - `*.id` contains id for corresponding utterances
 - `*.ann` contains annotation in [BRAT](https://brat.nlplab.org/) format.

-As for ASR task, the folder `/data/ASR` contains only transciption due to large size of audio data.
+As for ASR task, the audio and transcription are located in the [Huggingface Datasets](https://huggingface.co/datasets/cin-model/spoken-HPG-incident)
-Please contact administrators in Cinnamon AI for accessing audio files.

 ## License